Digital assets should be viewed as a form of property. They can be transferred or bequeathed to those who you wish to receive them by way of a will.

 It would be extremely useful for your Executor if you could leave a list of your digital assets, details of your digital presence and a list of all of your online shopping accounts with your will or with a loved one.
 You will then have dealt with your digital legacy as carefully as you have dealt with your tangible assets.

 At Viberts, we encourage our will clients to factor their digital footprint into their estate planning arrangements, whether they are setting up a regular will or, a will trust.
 We are extremely familiar with how to protect and deal with you digital assets and can provide you with the advice you need to ensure that your loved ones can inherit all of your assets, not just your tangible ones.
-Why not take advantage of a FREE 30 minute telephone consultation.
-Together we can look at your personal circumstances and advise you on the best solution for you.
+Get in touch with us, together we can look at your personal circumstances and advise on the best solution for you.

 Call us on: +44 (0) 1534 632263